Hamilton police arrest one suspect, search for second in shooting death of Good Samaritan

 "The one paramedic kept saying 'oh you're a good actor,"' Raczynski said.
 "I just thought it was disgusting.
 Like somebody's shot, you take him in to the hospital, you don't leave him lying there."

-A spokeswoman with Hamilton Paramedic Service did not comment on the allegations Monday morning, but said she hoped to have an update on the situation later in the day.
+"HPS will ensure that our process is thorough and that all facts are obtained and examined in regards to the event this past weekend.
+As we are in the early stages of the investigation, we are unable to provide any additional details at this time," Crocker said in a statement.

+"Hamilton Paramedic Service sends its deepest condolences to the family of Yosif Al-Hasnawi during this difficult time."

-Hamilton police also would not comment on the allegations, but a spokeswoman said officers were dispatched at 8:57 p.m. and arrived on scene at 9:01 p.m.
+Hamilton police would not comment on allegations that its officers didn't take Al-Hasnawi's distress seriously, but a spokeswoman said officers were dispatched at 8:57 p.m. and arrived on scene at 9:01 p.m.

 Al-Hasnawi was a first-year medical science student at Brock University, the school said.